joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

 function identifier `orderLastName` is used as the sole parameter when calling the `sort()` method on the `names` array.
 The sort function accepts two parameters, `a` and `b`, because it works on two array elements at a time.
-The sort function’s return value indicates how the elements should be sorted:
+The sort function's return value indicates how the elements should be sorted:

 - A return value of -1 indicates that the first parameter, `a`, precedes the second parameter, `b`.